lukakerr/railscast-dl/README.md

 A python script to download all Railscast episodes including Free, Pro and Revised episodes, since Ryan Bates has now made all episodes open to the public.

-The script creates 3 directories inside the directory that the script is run in - `/free`, `/pro` and `/revised`.
+The script creates directories inside the directory that the script is run in, named after the episode category - `/free`, `/pro` or `/revised`.

 <div style="text-align:center">
   <img src="https://i.imgur.com/PNN7WtF.png" alt="railscast-dl">